mars0i/lescent/README.md

 occurred  its ancestors.
 In that sense, lescent is more like an infinite sites model than an infinite alleles model.
-However, at present, only the most recent mutation affects color, which is why I described above in terms of the infinite alleles model.
+However, at present, only the most recent mutation affects color, which is why I described it above in terms of the infinite alleles model.